Common Sense Media, Understood Founding Partner

 Threatening or intimidating someone online or in a text message

 Taking an embarrassing photo or video and sharing it without permission

 It’s important to know that not all online conflicts between kids are cyberbullying.
 Sometimes, kids get into arguments on social media.
 They may also banter with each other or use inside jokes while texting.
 (Read about the

 But there’s a way to determine if a behavior falls under cyberbullying.
 If a kid is sending hurtful messages on purpose and on a regular basis, then it’s cyberbullying.

 All kids can be cyberbullied.
-However, kids with learning and attention issues face special risks because of their challenges.
+However, kids with learning and thinking differences face special risks because of their challenges.
 This means they are more likely to be cyberbullied than their peers.

-Online messaging can be tricky for kids with learning and attention issues.
+Online messaging can be tricky for kids with learning and thinking differences.
 Most online communication relies on text, so kids with reading and writing issues may struggle with this.